 Cash is the “blood” that flows through a business.
 Without cash a business will die – no cash equals no business.
 Lack of cash is very common in business but it doesn’t have to be and it certainly does not have to be a disaster.
 You can’t always prevent a cash flow problem from occurring, but if you know when it is coming you have time to address the situation.
+Being better prepared for the inevitable can help you to establish a well-thought-out plan in advance to help control the situation.
+To ensure that your business doesn’t suffer from cash flow troubles again, implementing some software could help you to manage it more thoroughly.
+For example, looking at this comparison of wave vs quickbooks may help to point you in the right direction of which software can meet the needs of your business and financial goals.
+But it is important that you keep on top of this area.
 If you are at a point where you are afraid of what you will find if you complete a cash projection, then you absolutely need to do one now!

 STEP 1 – UNDERSTANDING CASH FLOW